-The financial statements are prepared in accordance with International Financial Reporting Standards issued or adopted by the International Accounting Standards Board (IASB) and which are effective for accounting periods beginning 1 January 2022 and the requirements of the Jebel Ali Free Zone Companies Implementing Regulations 2016.
+The financial statements are prepared in accordance with International Financial Reporting Standards issued or adopted by the International Accounting Standards Board (IASB) and which are effective for accounting periods beginning 1 April 2023 and the requirements of the Jebel Ali Free Zone Companies Implementing Regulations 2016.

-These financial statements are separate financial statements of the Establishment.
+These financial statements are separate financial statements of the Establishment prepared for the purpose of reporting to management only.
 The consolidated financial statements of the Establishment and its subsidiary which are required to be presented in accordance with International Financial Reporting Standard 10: 'Consolidated Financial Statements', have been presented separately.